-The Group has identified its operating segments based on the internal reports that are reviewed and used by the executive management team (the chief operating decision makers) in assessing performance in determining the allocations of resources.
+The Group has identified its operating segments based on the internal reports that are reviewed and used by the executive management team (the chief operating decision makers) in assessing performance for determining the allocation of resources.

 The operating segments are identified by management based on the nature of the product and customer supplied, and services provided and the identity of service line manager.
 Discreet financial information about each of these operating businesses is reported to the executive management team monthly.